laozhou42/lazyframe/README.md

 Set this to true if you want the resource to execute (for example video to play) when the element is in view.

 ## Changelog

-* v1.1.901 betterify example page
+- v1.1.901 betterify example page
-* v1.1.9 remove gulp and rollup and use webpack instead
+- v1.1.9 remove gulp and rollup and use webpack instead
-    * use Babel 7
+  - use Babel 7
-    * add changelog to README
+  - add changelog to README
-    * add Compile from source instructions
+  - add Compile from source instructions
-* v1.1.8 add rel=0 parameter to YouTube videos

 ## Compile from source

-* clone the github repo
+- clone the github repo
-* cd into the cloned directory
+- cd into the cloned directory
-* make your changes in the script or the scss file
+- make your changes in the script or the scss file
-* run `npx webpack`
+- run `npx webpack`
-* copy scripts from dist folder
+- copy scripts from dist folder

 ## License